9 Common Website Design Features That Hurt Conversions

 Set your website goals

-You won’t be able to check on your conversion successes if you don’t know what your business website goals are.
-Just about every business has an online presence, but these are all crafted with different purposes in mind.
-Even within the same industry, businesses will have different website goals depending on their size, target audience location (local, national or international), how many products or services they offer and how long they have been operating for.
+You won’t be able to check on your conversion successes if you don’t know your business website goals.
+Almost every business has an online presence, but these are all crafted with different purposes.
+Even within the same industry, businesses will have different website goals depending on their size, target audience location (local, national or international), how many products or services they offer and how long they have been operating.

-When you set your website goals you can measure conversion success and optimise to get nearer to your targets as needed.
+When you set your website goals, you can measure conversion success and optimise to reach your targets as needed.

 Centre your goals around what action you want your visitors to take.
-The actions should look to generate value for your business and help fulfil your overall business goal.
-This might not necessarily be financial, it could be willing leads you can nurture.
+The actions should generate value for your business and help fulfil your overall business goal.
+This might not necessarily be financial, and it could be willing leads you can nurture.

 Some examples of website actions might be to:

-Having a goal gives you something to measure against and drive towards as well as the ability to reposition to find your target when things are not going to plan.
+Having a goal gives you something to measure against and drive towards and the ability to reposition to find your target when things are not going to plan.

 Get to know your visitor habits

-I can’t stress enough how crucial it is to be consistent about using website data to monitor your website performance.
-These figures don’t lie and you can uncover surprising details that make a big difference in how you can attract and keep a loyal audience.
+I can’t stress enough how crucial it is to use website data to monitor your website performance consistently.
+These figures don’t lie, and you can uncover surprising details that make a big difference in attracting and keeping a loyal audience.

-There are a number of telltale signs that you need a website audit.
+There are several telltale signs that you need a website audit.
 We can retrieve the data to understand where you are at with your current site and deliver a thorough analysis to get you back on track.

-Website data and insights are the only way to know where you need to optimise performance and what functions need tweaking or changing to get more conversions.
+Website data and insights are the only way to know where to optimise performance and what functions need tweaking or changing to get more conversions.

 As well as giving you information on your website’s strengths and weaknesses, you’ll also get a great snapshot of your ideal customer.
-Who they are and where they hang out online.
-Armed with this intel, you can refine your website, or even your products to cater exactly to their needs and pain points as well as give them more opportunities to interact with your website.
+Who they are, and where they hang out online.
+Armed with this intel, you can refine your website or products to cater precisely to their needs and pain points and give them more opportunities to interact with your website.

 Look for tools like HubSpot website grader or Crazy Egg to help you get started.